rackerlabs/design-system/_component_design/actions-menu.md

 An actions menu consolidates multiple related actions into a single menu.
 Use an actions menu in the following situations:

   - When a user takes action on the current page or in a [modal]({{site.baseurl}}/components/modals.html)
-  - The user creates or edits items on a different page
+  - To launch the user into an editing process on a different page
-  - The user starts a workflow
+  - To initiate a workflow

 Do not use an actions menu for objects with a small number of actions.
 For example, do not use an actions menu for table objects that have only a create and delete action.
 When a table object has small number of actions, use table controls at the top of the table.
 For more information, see [tables]({{site.baseurl}}/components/tables.html).